dikarev1/Padel-Wizard/README.md

 # Padel-Wizard
-Discover you Padel level and what to improve
+Discover you Padel level and what to improve via simple Telegram Bot